Hendler/logical/README.md

 ## debug

-You can load the generated file in swipl to test also
+To debug the logic engine and test the generated Prolog code, you can load the Prolog file in the SWI-Prolog interpreter:

 ```
 $ swipl
 ?- ['myprolog.pl'].
 ```

+This will allow you to interact with the Prolog code and verify its correctness.

 ## updates